mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 A file that provides information about the type of package contained within the tar file.
 The first and the only required entry is the type of the payload corresponding to the type in `header-info` file.
-It can also contain some additional parameters extending the global `artifact_provides` set of parameters specific for a given payload type.
+It can also contain some additional parameters extending or modifying the global `artifact_provides` set of parameters specific for a given payload type.

 ```